Peter O'Sullevan: Career

 O'Sullevan became known as the "Voice of Racing".
 In a television interview before his 50th and last Grand National in 1997, he revealed that his commentary binoculars came from a German submarine.
 He was knighted the same year – the only sports broadcaster at that time to have been bestowed that honour.
 O'Sullevan was also a racehorse owner, including of Be Friendly, who won the King's Stand Stakes at Ascot, and Prix de l'Abbaye de Longchamp.
 He was twice successful in the Haydock Sprint Cup (then Vernons Sprint) in 1966 and 1967.
 Another horse he owned was Attivo, whose victory in the 1974 Triumph Hurdle at the Cheltenham Festival was described by O'Sullevan as the most difficult race to call.
 After passing the line, O'Sullevan uttered: "And it's first Attivo, owned by, uh, Peter O'Sullevan... trained by Cyril Mitchell and ridden by Robert Hughes."

 Attivo also won the Chester Cup and the Northumberland Plate during the 1970s.
 O'Sullevan's final race commentary came at Newbury for the 1997 Hennessy Gold Cup, and he visited the winners' enclosure as a winning owner in the race which followed courtesy of Sounds Fyne's victory in the Fulke Walwyn Chase.
 He was succeeded as the BBC's lead commentator by Jim McGrath.

 After his retirement, O'Sullevan was actively involved in charity work fundraising for causes which revolve around the protection of horses and farm animals, including the International League for the Protection of Horses (ILPH), the Thoroughbred Rehabilitation Centre and Compassion in World Farming.
 The National Hunt Challenge Chase Cup (run at the Cheltenham Festival) was named after him in 2008 to celebrate his 90th birthday.
 In 2010, Aintree Racecourse named O'Sullevan as one of the eight inaugural "Grand National Legends".
 His name is inscribed on a commemorative plaque at the course, alongside the likes of Ginger McCain and Captain Martin Becher.

 Personal life

 O'Sullevan met his wife Patricia, daughter of Frank Duckworth of Manitoba, Canada, at a ball in Manchester in 1947.
 She died of Alzheimer's disease in 2010.

-He died of cancer at his home in London on 29 July 2015.
+He died of cancer at his home in London on 29 July 2015 at the age of 97.